 Successful candidates of Step One will be invited to participate in the Step Two evaluation, which is a hands-on examination, comprising of 5 designs, which are all "surprise packages."

-Successful candidates of Step 1 must sign up with payment on or before May 15th.
-The on-site Examination component is held on the second Saturday of June at 1045 Midway Blvd, Mississauga, Ontario.
+Successful candidates of Step 1 must sign up with payment on or before October 15th, 2020.
+The on-site Examination component will held on November 14th, 2020 at 1045 Midway Blvd, Mississauga, Ontario.
 It usually takes place in or around the Toronto Area.
 CAFA would travel across Canada for Step 2 evaluations if we receive 5 or more applicants concentrated in another region of the country.
 Purchase of Step Two examination is a non-refundable/non-taxed fee of $800.

 This On-Site Examination will consist of five categories to include: